10 – Riki Tiki Tavi

 # 3 -Hurdy Gurdy Man

 I wonder how many rock and roll fans since the 1960s have tried to figure out the meaning behind “Hurdy Gurdy.”
-The song was originally written by Donovan for his friends band called Hurdy Gurdy.
+The song was originally written by Donovan for his friend’s band called Hurdy Gurdy.
 However, Donovan decided to record it himself.
 It was a smart move because it became one of Donovan’s biggest hits.
-The song hit number three on the Billboard Hot 100 in the U.S. making it Donovan’s third and final top 10 hit in the United States.
+The song reached number three on the Billboard Hot 100 in the U.S., making it Donovan’s third and final top 10 hit in the U.S.

 # 2 – Mellow Yellow